 We have seen that energy markets in Europe have been radically revolutionised over the past few decades since liberalisation was introduced in many countries.

-As a result, the newly independent energy retailers have faced significant competition from new players who are offering modern and innovative products.
+As a result, the newly independent energy utilities have faced significant competition from new players who are offering modern and innovative products.
 This has led to the phenomenon of switching, where many customers are frequently choosing a new supplier who can provide services as lower costs.
-In order to stay competitive and retain significant market share, retailers have been forced to revolutionise their customer engagement techniques and also offer a range of new energy-related products and services as complete new revenue streams for their businesses.
+In order to stay competitive and retain significant market share, utilities have been forced to revolutionise their customer engagement techniques and also offer a range of new energy-related products and services as complete new revenue streams for their businesses.

 Get inspired and learn about tools that will help your energy utility to decrease switching rates in B2B markets.
 Download the specialised guide for utilities and discover what new value-added services you can offer to your customers!

 Editor’s Note: This original guest article was published here with kind permission from the author, Mio Dart.

 Mio Dart was part of the Dexma team until 2020, bringing her energy industry expertise to our sales team.
 She still collaborates with us on the research and copywriting of great-quality content.